Corum (watchmakers): Bubble

 Created by the owner of the brand at the time, Severin Wunderman, the Bubble had an unusual huge sapphire glass face.
 The line was available in three sizes - mini, midsize and XXL.
 It was produced from the beginning of the 2000s to the end of the decade.
 In 2015 this line was reintroduced with different materials.

 The XXL had limited edition versions including Lucifer, Baron Samedi, Bats, Joker and Royal Flush.

 Buckingham

-Released in the 1960s, the model is still produced.
-Part of the "dress" line of the brand, the model currently features a square 37mm x 37mm case, equipped with either an alligator leather strap or stainless steel Corum-branded mesh integrated into the case.
+Released in the 1960s and part of the "dress" line of the brand, the model features a square 37mm x 37mm case, equipped with either an alligator leather strap or stainless steel Corum-branded mesh integrated into the case.
 The model is available with either a quartz movement or a manually-wound ETA (Peseux) 7001 movement.
 Some older models are available with automatic movements.
 Dials use index markers or English/French wording.

+Rolls Royce

+During the 1960s and 1970s, Corum partnered with Rolls Royce.The brand became one of the first watchmaking houses to collaborate with an automobile manufacturer.
+From this partnership emerged a watch whose case symbolized the grille of the vehicle.
+Corum introduced the Rolls-Royce model in 1976.

+Feather watches

+In 1970, Corum launched the Feather watches, whose dials were decorated with feathers, notably peacock feathers.
+This technique was based on the use of natural materials applied by hand.